Are Springer Spaniels Good Hunting Dogs?

 One of the earliest things you should be doing when teaching an English Springer Spaniel to hunt waterfowl is to teach it to stay put until the ducks – or other waterfowl – are down under the water and then go and retrieve them on command.

-See also Springer Spaniel Gestation Period
+See also Are Springer Spaniels Aggressive?

 Your English Springer Spaniel should be taught in a way where he will only go after and retrieve the ducks when instructed to do so.
 Many English Springer Spaniels will set off as soon as the gun is fired, and this is something you need to condition out of one which has grown accustomed to land-based hunting.